SWAT 3: Close Quarters Battle: Close Quarters Battle

 SWAT 3 received "favorable" reviews according to the review aggregation website GameRankings.
 Praise was lavished on the graphics, along with the AI of enemies and civilians and team interaction.

-Max Everingham reviewed the PC version of the game for Next Generation, rating it five stars out of five, and stated that "SWAT 3 offers a superb gaming experience.
+Max Everingham of NextGen said that the game "offers a superb gaming experience.
 Red Storm may play the realism ticket, but Sierra is the one to have nailed it."

-PC Gamer rated the game 91% and said: "All the best ideas from other squad based games, shoehorned into a police setting, perfectly."
+PC Gamer UK rated the game 91% and said it was "All the best ideas from other squad based games, shoehorned into a police setting, perfectly."
 GameSpot commented that "SWAT 3's most impressive feature has to be the amazing artificial intelligence employed by friend and foe alike" and praising the graphics and level design, but criticized the lack of multiplayer in the initial release, the tendency for some dialogue to repeat, the need to "radio in" every suspect or hostage secured, and the need to restart missions from scratch should the player be wounded.

 Tal Blevins of IGN praised SWAT 3's gameplay, graphics, level design, clean interface, briefings, dialogue, and AI (although noting an occasional tendency for computer-controlled SWAT officers to walk into the player's line of fire, resulting in friendly fire incidents).
 However, the lack of multiplayer and deficiencies in the game's manual were singled out for criticism.

+Peter Olafson of GamePro said, "For the most part, Sierra does it right here.
+SWAT 3 isn't everything it might have been, but it's much more substantial than its predecessors--and essentially right in feel.
+The third time really was the charm."

-SWAT 3 was a runner-up for Computer Gaming World's "Action Game of the Year" and PC Gamer US' "Best Action Game" awards, both of which went to Rainbow Six: Rogue Spear.
-The editors of PC Gamer US wrote of SWAT 3s singleplayer mode, "graphically, environmentally, and tactically, it was unsurpassed among action games this year."
+The game was a runner-up for Computer Gaming World's "Action Game of the Year" and PC Gamer US' "Best Action Game" awards, both of which went to Rainbow Six: Rogue Spear.
+The staff of PC Gamer US wrote of the game's singleplayer mode, "graphically, environmentally, and tactically, it was unsurpassed among action games this year."

-In the United States, SWAT 3s sales reached 40,095 copies by April 2000.
+The game's sales reached 40,095 units by April 2000.

 Elite Edition

 The Elite Edition received "favorable" reviews according to the review aggregation website Metacritic.

 Martin Taylor of Eurogamer praised the Elite Edition's graphics and level design, and particularly the new multiplayer component, citing efficient, low-lag networking code, and singling out the co-operative mode for its effectiveness.
 However, he criticized some flaws in multiplayer, admonishing the WON.net multiplayer service, noting that the deathmatch game mode can be dominated by one player with a fast connection camping in one area of the map, and critiquing the ease with which the arrest-based gameplay can break down in a fierce firefight.
 IGN's review of the Elite Edition was more positive in their review, highlighting the new multiplayer component and the new missions, but noting the presence of some bugs.

-The Elite Edition received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 100,000 copies in the United Kingdom.
+The Elite Edition received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 100,000 units in the UK.